JoelRTavares/capacitacoes-trainee--ramo-ieee/My project/readme.txt

-Jogo realizada para a Capacitacao trainee do periodo 22.2
+Jogo realizado para a Capacitacao Trainee do periodo 22.2